priviere/PPBstats/.github/CONTRIBUTING.md

 ## Test and report bugs

-First, download and install the current development version of the package as explained [here](https://priviere.github.io/PPBstats_web_site/download.html).
+First, download and install the current version of the package as explained [here](../docs/1.install.html).

 The easiest way to start is to [look at the book](../docs/articles/2.book.html) to know how the package works.